-This page describes some of my programming projects in the order of current relevance.
+This page describes some of my programming and website projects in the order of current relevance.

 I’ve been developing a computer-based environment for my solo guitar performances.
 Although I’ve already debuted with it (La Villa Des Arts, Paris, May 2017), the system is still very much in development.

 I became interested in creating websites as soon as I got access to internet in 1994.
 The first site I created that same year, Charles Mingus Home Page, is still available, although not updated almost at all since 2003.
 The style is vintage HTML/CSS from the late 1990’s.
 (Check Wayback Machine for a 1997 capture of my own homepage).

 I have done multiple iterations of the Fiasko Records website – both the content and back-end (PHP) – since the original site was launched in 2000.
 The latest 2018 version went back to static with Jekyll which is also used on this site.